notexactlyadev/blue/README.md

 ### So, what is the point of all this?

-It is simply a personal proyect, because I wanted to do it as a challenge, this is simply a interpreter based on the lectures given and theory described in the "Computer Architecture" course, in the C++ programming language, to teach myself some fundamentals of writting virtual machines and stuff.
+It is simply a personal proyect, because I wanted to do it as a challenge, this is simply a interpreter based on the lectures given and theory described in the "Computer Architecture" course, in the C++ programming language, to teach myself some fundamentals of writting virtual machines / interpreters and stuff.